Disappearance of Beverly Potts: Showagon performances

-On the afternoon of August 24, Potts ate supper with her family, then assisted her mother with cleaning the dishes, for which the child was paid a nickel.
+On the afternoon of August 24, Potts ate supper with her family, then assisted her mother with cleaning the dishes, for which she was paid a nickel.
 By agreement, she and her best friend and neighbor, Patricia Swing then rode to West Cleveland's Halloran Park to attend the annual summer city-sponsored children's performance event, scheduled to commence at eight o'clock.
 This location was less than a quarter of a mile from the Potts' Linnet Avenue household and an estimated three-minute walk from her home.
 The two rode to the park together on their bicycles, leaving the Potts household at around 6:55 p.m.
 Potts was dressed in a reddish-pink turtleneck shirt, blue denim jeans, a navy blue jacket, and brown Kerrybrooke shoes.

 The performance in question at Halloran Park on that date was the Showagon; an annual jamboree-like event jointly sponsored by the City Recreation Department and the Cleveland Press predominantly showcasing the talents of local youngsters with acts including singers, dancing troupes, amateur magicians and acrobatics who performed upon a long flatbed truck converted into a stage.
 (Note: In the early 1950s, this annual summer festival regularly attracted crowds of up to 1,500 people.)
 Potts and Swing are believed to have arrived at the park at approximately 6:58 p.m.